panthomakos/sham/README.markdown

       end
     end

-To load your shams you can either include the sham file directly, or define your shams inline in your test file.
-Sham also provides a helper function to load all files under the sham directory.
-To load all your shams in a Rails project you could add the following to your application.rb or test.rb file.
+To load your shams you can either include a configuration file directly, or define your shams inline in your test file.
+Sham provides a helper function to load all files under the sham directory.
+To load all your shams in a Rails project you could add the following to your `test.rb` file.

     config.after_initialize do
       Sham::Config.activate!
     end

-If you are not using Rails you can activate all of your shams by specifying a path.
-For instance, this command will load all Ruby files under the `/my/project/path/sham` directory.
+If you aren't using Rails you can activate all of your shams by specifying a configuration path.
+This command will load all Ruby files under the `/my/project/path/sham` directory.

     Sham::Config.activate!('/my/project/path')

-To enable all Shams in cucumber, modify your `features/support/env.rb` file.
+To load all your shams in cucumber, modify your `features/support/env.rb` file.

     require 'sham'
     Sham::Config.activate!

-You can now "sham" your models with thier default options, or pass additional attributes you would like to overwrite or add during creation.
+You can now "sham" your models with their default options, or pass additional attributes you would like to overwrite or add during creation.

     User.sham!
     User.sham!(:name => "New Name")
     User.sham!(:age => 23)

-You can use sham to build models without automatically saving using the `:build` option.
+Sham can also create objects without automatically saving using the `:build` option.

     user = User.sham!(:build, :name => "I have not been saved")